MangoTeam/replication-package/README.md

 > vagrant ssh

+## Instructions: Vagrant + Standalone Box

-To reproduce the included image, with VirtualBox running:
+To reproduce the included image, first:

+> STANDALONE=1 vagrant up

+Note: if you have already created a non-standalone Vagrant VM, you will have to `vagrant destroy` it first, or instead run `STANDALONE=1 vagrant provision` on an existing image.

+Then, with VirtualBox running:

 > vagrant package --base $VM_NAME --output $OUTPUT_NAME

-Where `$VM_NAME` is the name of or UUID of your running VirtualBox VM, and `$OUTPUT_NAME` is the desired output location for the image. *Note: this image does *not* depend on Vagrant, and is an "as-is" dump of the provisioned and running VM.*
+Where `$VM_NAME` is the name or UUID of your running VirtualBox VM , and `$OUTPUT_NAME` is the desired output location for the image. *Note: this image does *not* depend on Vagrant, and is an "as-is" dump of the provisioned and running VM.*

+You can get `$VM_NAME` either from the VirtualBox GUI or `cat .vagrant/machines/default/virtualbox/id`.

 By default, the vagrant image is set up such that `/vagrant` maps to the root replication package; and also, if using VirtualBox, the VM is configured with 8GB of memory and 2 CPU cores (see lines 8 and 9 of `Vagrantfile`).
 Please adjust to your own machine as needed.